 One of our traditions is to celebrate "Noche Buena" (Christmas Eve) on the night of December 24.
 After celebrating the mass, families enjoy a well elaborated meal, sing Christmas carols or "villancicos", and wait until midnight to hug each other and wish a Merry Christmas.
 Immediately after this, we take the figure of baby Jesus (that was hidden during all the advient time) and place it on the Nativity Scene as a symbol of his birth; along with this we continue singing Christmas Carols to show our happiness for his arrival.
 Soon after this, we start opening the present and continue to enjoy this wonderful day.

 Now that I explain why is a nativity set so important for Peruvian families, no matter in what city or town they are living, I hope you enjoy the idea of decorating your home with a Nativity Scene.
 As I said before, there is no way I could celebrate Christmas without this beautiful representation of Jesus Birth, and most Peruvian families neither.

 What are they made from?

 As I mention before, the way we decorate in Peru depends on the region or town you live.
 So do the Nativity Sets.
-Traditional Peruvian Nativity Sets are handmade, perfectly decorated and choose local scenes, costumes, and races to represent this special moment; they also use local resources like stones clay, wood to handmade them:
+Traditional Peruvian Nativity Sets are handmade, perfectly decorated and choose local scenes, costumes, and races to represent this special momento.
+They also use local resources like stone, clay, wood or silver to handmade them:

 - Piedra de Huamanga: is a white stone of the Ayacucho area.
-Nativity sets in Piedra de Huamanga are carved in this white stone and show an exquisite quality.
+Nativity sets are beautifully carved in this white Stone, showing an exquisite quality.